 Blue Fire Ijen 2026: Visitor Access Update

-Ijen Blue Fire 2026 Update: Currently Closed to Visitors
+Ijen Blue Fire 2026 Update: Limited & Conditional Access

-The legendary Blue Fire phenomenon at Kawah Ijen — one of the rare places on Earth where ignited sulfuric gases create an electric-blue flame — is currently not visible to visitors in 2026.
+The legendary Blue Fire phenomenon at Kawah Ijen — one of the rare places on Earth where sulfuric gases burn and create an electric-blue flame — is subject to daily safety assessments in 2026.
+Access to the crater descent area depends on volcanic gas levels, weather conditions, and official safety evaluations, and is not guaranteed.

 If you are planning a trip to Mount Ijen, this article explains:

-- There is no confirmed reopening date as of 2026.
+- There is no officially confirmed reopening schedule for unrestricted access as of 2026

-Authorities continue monitoring crater conditions before allowing visitors to descend again.
+Authorities continue monitoring crater conditions before allowing visitors to descend under safe conditions.

 Why the Blue Flame Is Not Appearing